Pressure Induced 18 K Superconductivity and Two Superconducting Phases in CuIr2S4

 \baselineskip24pt

 \begin{sciabstract}

 We report pressure-induced superconductivity in the spinel CuIr$_{2}$S$_{4}$ with a transition temperature ($T_{\text{c}}$) reaching \textbf{18.2 K}, establishing a new record for this class of materials and surpassing the decades-old limit of 13.7 K. Our electrical transport and synchrotron X-ray diffraction studies up to 224 GPa reveal the emergence of \textbf{two distinct superconducting phases} from a charge-ordered insulating state.
-The first phase (SC-I) appears around 18 GPa, forming a superconducting dome that peaks at 18.2 K at 133 GPa.
-Above 111.8 GPa, a second, lower-$T_{\text{c}}$ phase (SC-II) emerges and coexists with SC-I over a broad pressure range.
+The first phase (SC-I) appears around 18 GPa, and forms a dome-shaped superconducting region in which the resistivity exhibits a pronounced, field- and current-sensitive drop without reaching strict zero above our base temperature.
+Above 111.8 GPa, a second, lower-$T_{\text{c}}$ phase (SC-II) emerges and coexists with SC-I over a broad pressure range, and SC-II ultimately develops a true zero-resistance state above 122.2 GPa.
 These superconducting phases are intimately linked to a cascade of structural transitions that systematically distort the frustrated pyrochlore lattice of Ir atoms.
-Our results redefine the potential for superconductivity in spinels and showcase a pathway to high-$T_{\text{c}}$ pairing directly from a correlated insulating state driven by lattice tuning.
+Our results expand the potential for superconductivity in spinels and demonstrate a pathway to high-$T_{\text{c}}$ pairing directly from a correlated insulating state driven by lattice tuning.

 \end{sciabstract}

 Superconductivity in geometrically frustrated materials provides a unique platform to investigate unconventional pairing mechanisms and achieve higher superconducting transition temperatures ($T_c$).
 Spinel compounds (AB$_2$X$_4$, where A and B are transition metals and X is a chalcogen or oxygen) have attracted significant interest due to their rich electronic phenomena arising from the complex interplay between spin, charge, and orbital degrees of freedom\cite{Patoux2009High,Vestal2003Synthesis,Senn2011Charge,Liu2000Chemical,Lee2002Emergent}.
 This interplay often leads to diverse emergent behaviors\cite{Jin2015Anomalous,Radaelli2002Formation,Urano2000LiV2O4,Verwey1939Electronic}, including metal--insulator transitions (MIT)\cite{Furubayashi1994Structural,Ma2017Opposite}, magnetic ordering\cite{Verwey1939Electronic}, superconductivity\cite{Ito2003Pressure,Moshopoulou1999Superconductivity}, among other correlated phenomena.
 Despite extensive research efforts, the maximum of $T_c$ in spinel superconductors has remained around 13.7~K for several decades, exemplified by LiTi$_2$O$_4$\cite{Johnston1976Superconducting,Okada2017Scanning}.
 More recently, superconductivity with $T_c$ up to 16 K was reported in thin surface layers of V-doped MgTi$_2$O$_4$~\cite{rahaman2023surface}; however, this superconductivity only emerges in thin films and has not been realized in bulk form.
 Overcoming this longstanding limit in bulk spinel materials remains both a fundamental scientific challenge and an opportunity to discover novel pathways toward higher-temperature superconductivity.